the-scarllette/rl-environments/simplecrafter/README.md

 ## Reward
 Each timestep the agent receives the reward of $-0.01$.

-When the agent takes an action with no effect (such as collecting when no resources are available to) they receive a reward of $-0.5$.

 Collecting a diamond gives a reward of $2.0$.

 Transitioning to a terminal state where there is $4$ or less total wood in the domain